Catherine Tylney-Long: Life

-She was the eldest daughter of Sir James Tylney-Long, 7th Baronet, of Draycot, Wiltshire, and Lady Catherine Windsor, daughter of the 4th Earl of Plymouth.
+She was the eldest daughter of Sir James Tylney-Long, 7th Baronet and Lady Catherine Windsor, daughter of the 4th Earl of Plymouth.
 Her only brother, James, had inherited their father's fortune but died just short of his eleventh birthday in 1805, meaning that the vast estates (see list at Draycot Cerne article) gathered by the 7th Baronet in Essex, Hampshire and Wiltshire and financial investments in hand worth devolved to Catherine.
 These estates were said to bring in total annual rents of £40,000.
 She thus became known in fashionable London society as "The Wiltshire Heiress" and was believed to be the richest commoner in England.